The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

 This exhibition runs through January 2, 2024.

-The anatomy museum continues to fulfill its educational role for our healthcare students, and the proof is that it educates both doctors and artists!
+The anatomy museum continues to fulfill its educational role for our healthcare students, and the proof is that it educates doctors as well as artists!

-Throughout the academic year, the Montpellier-Nîmes School of Medicine administers ECOS (Objective and Structured Clinical Examinations) for its students.
+Throughout the academic year, the Montpellier-Nîmes School of Medicine organizes ECOS (Objective and Structured Clinical Examinations) for its students.

 These exams involve simulating the management of a clinical situation in the presence of a “patient” known as a “standardized participant.”